docsforadobe/after-effects-plugin-guide/docs/ppro/basic-host-differences.rst

 Basic Host Differences
 ################################################################################

-We’ve tried to provide robust compatibility for After Effects effect plug-ins in Premiere Pro.
+We've tried to provide robust compatibility for After Effects effect plug-ins in Premiere Pro.

 There are underlying differences in the render pipeline that lead to differences, and we realize the API implementation may not be perfect.